scala/docs.scala-lang/overviews/scaladoc/for-library-authors.md

       * left margin is on the same column on the
       * first line and on subsequent ones.
       *
-      * The closing scaladoc tag goes on its own,
+      * The closing Scaladoc tag goes on its own,
       * separate line.
 E.g.
       *
       * Calculate the square of the given number